rcazzara/seldovia/_people/Halvorsen_Harry.md

 cemetery_plot: 33
 source_file: Cemetery Directory
 ---
-**Harry   Halvorsen** is buried in the Seldovia City Cemetery in plot 33.
-The cause of death is unknown.
+**HARRY HALVORSEN**, the son of [**Sigurd and Marie Anderson Halverson**](./Halvorsen_Sigurd.md), was born in Seldovia, Alaska October 9, 1932.
+He died in Anchorage on September 3, 1967 and is buried in the Seldovia City Cemetery in plot 33.

-City records the spelling in both lists Harry Halvorson.
-Died Sep 3, 1967 with a notation Anchorage.
-Son of Sig and Marie Anderson Halverson

-Identified by his name on a stake.